necr0n/dcs-make-flyable/README.md

 - passing the integrity check and flying with weapons that don't work if they're not supported by the SFM/AFM
 - creating a plane with a new name that doesn't exist in the default DCS library (what VSN team is doing)

 The goal of this project is to add all AI aircraft as flyable and with selectable cockpits (Su-25T/FC3/Viggen/Ka50 etc.) passing the integrity check.
 Even just to taxi/take off.
+There's no point in having 10 people making same AI mods, time would be better spent on:
+- modifying SFM for AI aircraft to feel more realistic
+- developing air-to-ground radar
+- enabling all the weapons available

 # How to use it?
 * Click on the green Clone or download button, download .ZIP